 In July 1963, Golitsyn travelled to London to be interviewed by Arthur Martin.
-Soon afterwards a senior MI5 officer leaked information to British newspapers that they were interviewing a KGB defector in London.
+He like Nosenko, provided evidence that John Vassall was a Soviet agent.
+"The problem was Golitsin's obsession with his methodology.
+He claimed that if he was given access to the files of Western intelligence service it would trigger associations in his memory which could lead him to spies.
+(12) Soon afterwards a senior MI5 officer leaked information to British newspapers that they were interviewing a KGB defector in London.
 As soon as this story appeared in the press, Golitsyn returned to the United States and refused to give any more information to MI5.

 After the initial debriefing, the CIA sent to MI5 a list of ten "serials," each one itemizing an allegation Golitsin had made about a penetration of British Security.
 Arthur initially held the complete list.
 Patrick Stewart, the acting head of D3 (Research), conducted a preliminary analysis of the serials, and drew up a list of suspects to fit each one.
 Then individual serials were apportioned to different officers in the Dl (Investigations) section for detailed investigation, and I was asked to provide technical advice as the investigations required.